 Pro: Environmentally and Family Friendly

-Since they don’t generate heat, gas leaks and toxic emissions are non-existent from heat pump water heaters.
+Since they don’t generate heat, gas leaks, and toxic emissions are non-existent from heat pump water heaters.
+They produce fewer greenhouse gas emissions compared to traditional gas water heaters, contributing to a reduction in your carbon footprint.
+By opting for a heat pump water heater, you can play a role in reducing environmental impact and promoting cleaner energy consumption.
 Plus, the unit itself doesn’t get too hot outside, making it a safer option for families with pets or kids.

 Research has shown that if all residential electric water heaters were replaced with heat pump water heaters, the energy cost savings would jump to $12 billion annually, and 140 billion pounds of greenhouse gas emissions would be prevented annually.
 That’s the equivalent of emissions from 13 million vehicles, which is more than the entire population of Los Angeles.